witfyl-ravped/urbit-react-cookbook/sendingmessages.md

   );
 ```

 It's much simpler than `logHandler` since we are just pushing `keys` into an array of `Path`s.
 Note that a `key` is typed as a `Resource` which is defined as an object consisting of a `name` and a `ship`.
 We're going to import and use the function `resrouceAsPath` so that we can store this as a single `Path` string.
-This is a UI decision I made to easily render a key as an item in a dropdown menu(we'll see this below).
+This is a UI decision I made to easily render a `key` as an item in a dropdown menu(we'll see this below).
 You may not need to do this depending on what you're building.

 Finally we use `setKeys` to store our array of `keys` in our state variable.

 ## Local Function

-Now let's look at how we format user input (collected in the UI described below) to send a message from our ship:
+Now let's look at how we format user input (collected in the UI described in the next section) to send a message from our `ship`:

 ```
   // Our function to send messages to a channel(chat) by the user in our React UI